hakdogan/jenkins-pipeline/README.md

 ![](images/007.png)

 After clicking **Save and Finish** and **Start using Jenkins** buttons, we should be seeing the Jenkins homepage.
-One of the seven goals listed above is that we must have the ability to build the image in dockerize Jenkins.
-Please look at the volume definitions for Jenkins in the compose file.
+One of the seven goals listed above is that we must have the ability to build an image in the Jenkins being dockerized.
+Take a look at the volume definitions of the Jenkins service in the compose file.
 ```
 - /var/run/docker.sock:/var/run/docker.sock
 ```

-The purpose here is to communicate between the ``Docker Daemon`` and the ``Docker Client``(_we will install it on the Jenkins_) over the socket.
-Like the docker client, we also need ``Maven`` to compile the application to be checked out.
-For the installation of these tools, we need to perform ``Maven`` and ``Docker Client`` installs under _Manage Jenkins -> Global Tool Configuration_ menu.
+The purpose is to communicate between the ``Docker Daemon`` and the ``Docker Client``(_we will install it on Jenkins_) over the socket.
+Like the docker client, we also need ``Maven`` to compile the application.
+For the installation of these tools, we need to perform the ``Maven`` and ``Docker Client`` configurations under _Manage Jenkins -> Global Tool Configuration_ menu.

 ![](images/008.png)

-We added Maven and Docker installer and checked ``Install automatically`` checkbox.
-These tools are installed by Jenkins when our script(_Jenkins file_) first runs.
+We have added the ``Maven and Docker installers`` and have checked the ``Install automatically`` checkbox.
+These tools are installed by Jenkins when our script(Jenkins file) first runs.
 We give ``myMaven`` and ``myDocker`` names to the tools.
 We will access these tools with this names in the script file.

-Since we will perform some operations such as ``checkout`` and ``push image to Docker Hub`` on the script file, We need to define the ``Docker Hub Credentials`` and if _we are using a **private repo**, in addition, we must define ``Github credentials``.
+Since we will perform some operations such as ``checkout codebase`` and ``pushing an image to Docker Hub``, we need to define the ``Docker Hub Credentials``.
+Keep in mind that if we are using a **private repo**, we must define ``Github credentials``.
 These definitions are performed under _Jenkins Home Page -> Credentials -> Global credentials (unrestricted) -> Add Credentials_ menu.

 ![](images/009.png)